Meta-chan/ironic_library/README.md

 The code presented here is some pieces of my home projects, that might be helpful to others.
 Here you will find:
  - ir_md5 - MD5 hash algorithm
  - ir_openmap - helpful mapping function
- - ir_database - simple ultra-light databases
+ - ir_n2st_database - number to string table database, light and simple
- - ir_neuro - ultra-light neural network
+ - ir_neuro - neural network
- - ir_plot - ultra-light plotting function
+ - ir_plot - plotting function
- - ir_resource - very helpful class wrapper aroud non-class things
+ - ir_resource - helpful class wrapper aroud non-class things
+ - ir_utf - encoding library

 ### Platforms
 The code is developed and tested mostly under Windows.
 Some of libraries were specially tested under Linux.
 Some are cross-platform by chance.
 Some need just several corrections and renamings to make them work on your platform.
 Some are really stuck to WinAPI and could be barely ported.
 It that case, I beg your pardon.